 In all cases, you must first meet with the assigned hearing officer for an Informal Administrative Hearing.
 Serious offenses may be referred to the Student Conduct Committee for a formal hearing.
-Hearing officers on campus include the Director of Student Conduct & Resolution, the Associate Director of Housing & Residential Life, and Housing & Residential Life Area Directors and Graduate Area Directors.
+Hearing officers on campus include the Assistant Dean of Students, the Associate Director of Housing & Residential Life, and Housing & Residential Life Area Directors and Graduate Area Directors.

 If you are found responsible, you will be assigned sanctions or outcomes which could include: educational activities, restitution, restrictions, community services, etc. See the Student Conduct Code for a complete listing.

 No, however, you have a responsibility to be truthful.
 Should it be discovered that you have not been honest in a student conduct hearing, you may be charged with providing false information which is an additional violation.